superdin-inc/Disteroid/README.md

 ## How to use

+1. Download and unzip it somewhere
-1. Create `config.json` and put this into your config :
+2. Create `config.json` and put this into your config :
 ```json
 {
     "token": "TOKEN_HERE"
 }
 ```
-2. Create folder named `commands` and put commands into it, Syntax is the same as discord.js
+3. Create folder named `commands` and put commands into it, Syntax is the same as discord.js
-3. Run `npm start`, everything should start installing and work!
+4. Run `npm start`, everything should start installing and work!

 ## Modules/Addons